The 5 Best Sunscreens for Oily & Acne-Prone Skin (Tested 2025)

 2. The Invisible Mattifier: La Roche-Posay Anthelios Clear Skin Sunscreen SPF 60

-• Best For:Very oily skin types who want a shine-free finish.
+• Best For:Very oily skin types who want a shine-free finish that lasts all day.

 • Find it on Amazon

-3. The Water-Light Fluid: Supergoop!
+3. The Cosmetic Masterpiece: Supergoop!
 Unseen Sunscreen SPF 40

-• Why We Love It:A completely transparent, weightless gel that feels like nothing on the skin.
-It's oil-free, leaves zero white cast, and creates a smooth, velvety canvas for makeup.
-Its elegance is unmatched.
+• My Experience:This stuff is magic in a bottle.
+It's a completely transparent, weightless, silicone-based gel that feels like nothing on the skin.
+It's oil-free, leaves zero white cast, and creates a smooth, velvety canvas that makeup glides over beautifully.
+Its cosmetic elegance is unmatched.

-• Best For:Those who hate the feeling of sunscreen and want an invisible option.
+• Best For:Anyone who truly hates the feeling of sunscreen and wants an invisible option that doubles as a fantastic makeup primer.

 • Find it on Amazon